aniziki/CyberCollective/README.md

 # CyberCollective
-A collection of cybersecurity tools, techniques, and standards delivered via Obsidian
+A collective of cybersecurity tools, techniques, and standards delivered via Obsidian